 The FDA's Social Guidance specifies that firms are responsible for the content generated by their employees or agents (physicians, key opinion leaders, marketing agencies, etc.) acting on its behalf.
 Such content can include messaging, text and other material transmitted via WhatsApp.

-How Social SafeGuard Can Help Protect WhatsApp and Other emerging digital channels
+How SafeGuard Cyber Can Help Protect WhatsApp and Other emerging digital channels

 Disappearing messages are, however, not the only risk—nor is WhatsApp the only mobile phone social app that is targeted.
 Because we have access to the content pre-post, we can monitor other aspects of WhatsApp, including the content itself for regulatory risk, malicious links, images and attachments that pose risks for the organization and for the individual user.